You've Got a Golden Ticket: Improving Generative Robot Policies With A Single Noise Vector: Experimental benchmarks

 \subsubsection{SmolVLA in \textsc{LIBERO}}

-We use the publicly released SmolVLA model checkpoint that was finetuned for \textsc{LIBERO} \url{https://huggingface.co/HuggingFaceVLA/smolvla_libero}, where all model and training details can be found.
-We use all default configurations for inference included with the model card.
-The policy takes in $2$ RGB images, the low-dimensional state of the robot, and a language description of the task.
-SmolVLA outputs a one-step action of dimension $32$, with a $50$ chunk horizon, resulting in a total action chunk size of dimension $1600$.
+We use the \textsc{LIBERO} benchmark \cite{liu2023libero}, which contains multiple manipulation task suites that vary in object layouts, object types, and goals.
+We evaluate on $3$ task suites of $10$ tasks each: \textsc{LIBERO-Object}, \textsc{LIBERO-Goal}, and \textsc{LIBERO-Spatial}.
+The policy is SmolVLA \cite{shukor2025smolvla}, an open-source VLA from HuggingFace that conditions on images, robot state, and language; specifically we use the publicly released \textsc{LIBERO}-finetuned checkpoint (\url{https://huggingface.co/HuggingFaceVLA/smolvla_libero}, where all model and training details can be found) with all default inference configurations from the model card.
+The policy takes in $2$ RGB images, the low-dimensional state of the robot, and a language description of the task, and outputs a one-step action of dimension $32$ over a $50$-step chunk horizon, for a total action chunk dimension of $1600$.

-For our experiments, we searched for $1416$ tickets in \textsc{LIBERO-Object}, $1338$ tickets in \textsc{LIBERO-Goal}, and $1081$ tickets ib \textsc{LIBERO-Spatial}.
-For \textsc{LIBERO-Object}, we evaluated $5$ search environments for each ticket, whereas for the other two task suites we varied between $3$ and $5$ search episodes for different tickets.
-We test tickets on $50$ evaluation initial states for each task.